Birding Cold Creek

 Location

 Cold Creek is located northwest of Las Vegas, high on the northeastern flanks of the Spring Mountains.
-From downtown Las Vegas, drive north on Highway 95 (past the two turnoffs to Mt.
-Charleston) to the State Correctional Center (about 5 miles north of Highway 156).
-Turn left at the prison (Table 1, Site 341) and drive west and up the hill for about 15 miles to the town of Cold Creek (Site 671).
-There are two main places to bird here: the ponds just before town, and a spring in the woods beyond town at the Bonanza Peak Trailhead.
+From downtown Las Vegas, drive north on Highway 95 (past the two turn-offs to Mt.
+Charleston) to Cold Creek Road (about 5 miles past Hwy 156).
+Watch for signs to the State Correctional Center.
+Turn left at the prison (Table 1, Site 0341) onto Cold Creek Road and drive northwest and up the hill for about 15 miles to the town of Cold Creek (Site 0671).
+There are two main places to bird: the ponds just before town, and a spring in the woods at the Bonanza Peak Trailhead.

 Cold Creek

-To find the Bonanza Peak Trailhead, stay on the paved road, bearing left (southwest) through town.
-The pavement ends at the far edge of town, but the road generally is well-graded all the way to the end, a couple of miles above town (Site 259).
-Snow on the road is not plowed during winter.
+To find the spring area at the edge of the forest, continue up Cold Creek Road to the Bonanza Peak Trailhead.
+Stay on the paved Cold Creek Road, bearing left (southwest) through town.
+The pavement ends at the far edge of town, but the road generally is graded the remaining 2 miles to the trailhead (Site 0259).
+Snow on the road is not plowed during winter, and the exact road conditions depend on when it was last graded.

 Cold Creek